On H List of Movie Reviews

 As for the positives, the film is fine with plenty of suspense.
 I like the continuation from the

 original with no serious changes.
-However, I'm disappointed to see how little has buzzed in Haddonfield given
+However, I'm disappointed to see how little had buzzed in Haddonfield given

-the series of murders which will have roused a sleepy town into a frenzy.
+the series of murders which would've roused a sleepy town into a frenzy.

 All in all, Halloween II avoids being a run-of-the-mill slasher film by providing some redeeming qualities.